Ndnes/pyDL/README.md

 # pyDL
-Python script to download videos from YouTube using pyTube.
+Python script to download videos from YouTube using pytube.
 Can download all resolutions and convert/combine separate video/audio streams with ffmpeg. (download ffmpeg separately)

 # Note on DASH streaming method.
 Since YouTube uses Dynamic Adaptive Streaming over HTTP the video and audio files must be downloaded separately for videos